metabrainz/design-system/README.md

   </a>
 </p>

-# MetaBrainz Design System
+# MusicBrainz Design System

-The humble beginnings of a grand MetaBrainz redesign. 🎨
+The humble beginnings of a grand MusicBrainz redesign. 🎨

 ## About